ec-intl/ecifl2html/README.md

 ## Usage

-To use htmlwriter you first have your markdown text in the following format:
+To use htmlwriter you first have your Markdown text in the following format:

 | Markdown Text | HTML Equivalent |
 |---------------|-------------|